Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems

+Moreover, different ML safety properties can be designed to model attackers with different capabilities.
+For example, a safety property can check that an attacker that can occlude a small part of an input image cannot cause a self-driving car to change its steering angle significantly.
+Similarly, another safety property might ensure that an attacker who can change the lighting of an input image cannot cause a crash.

+A key difference between verification of ML and traditional safety properties is that the problem domains of ML systems, unlike that of traditional software, tend to be ambiguous and therefore can easily tolerate minor deviations in the results.
+For example, a car can be safely driven on the road with many slightly different but similar steering angles.
+Similarly, some errors in image classification are less serious than others.
+Consider the case where an image of an elephant gets incorrectly classified as an African elephant instead an Asian elephant.
+In many settings, such errors may not be critical.
+Therefore, unlike traditional software, safety properties for ML system must have more flexibility built into them.
+We provide a taxonomy and formal definitions of such ML safety properties that can specify ambiguity below.

-{\bf A formal framework for specifying ML safety properties.} An ML model can be thought of as a function $f$ mapping input $\bm{x}\in\mathbb{X}$ to output $\bm{y}\in\mathbb{Y}$, \ie $f: \mathbb{X}\rightarrow \mathbb{Y}$.
+{\bf A taxonomy of ML safety properties.} An ML model can be thought of as a function $f$ mapping input $\bm{x}\in\mathbb{X}$ to output $\bm{y}\in\mathbb{Y}$, \ie $f: \mathbb{X}\rightarrow \mathbb{Y}$.
 Depending on the type of task (\ie classification or regression), the ML model produces either continuous or discrete output $\mathbb{Y}$.